NxPKG/khulnasoft-docs/content/load-balancing/troubleshooting/common-error-codes/index.md

 # Common error codes

-The Cloudflare Load Balancing API adds global health to each pool and origin server.
+The Khulnasoft Load Balancing API adds global health to each pool and origin server.
 It also gives you a view into what our network sees at a wider level.
-Cloudflare uses a quorum system to determine pool and origin health status.
+Khulnasoft uses a quorum system to determine pool and origin health status.
 The quorum is taken from PoPs responsible for running health monitor requests in a region, and the majority result is used.

-When troubleshooting failures, use the Cloudflare API for programmatic access to Cloudflare Load Balancing.
-The Health Monitor Events and Load Balancer Monitors routes are excellent tools for accessing load balancing event logs and reconfiguring Cloudflare monitors.
+When troubleshooting failures, use the Khulnasoft API for programmatic access to Khulnasoft Load Balancing.
+The Health Monitor Events and Load Balancer Monitors routes are excellent tools for accessing load balancing event logs and reconfiguring Khulnasoft monitors.

-You can get a per-data center breakdown of the health of your origins from the Cloudflare API from the List Health Monitor Events command:
+You can get a per-data center breakdown of the health of your origins from the Khulnasoft API from the List Health Monitor Events command:

 ```txt
 GET user/load_balancing_analytics/events